 The Song of Solomon uses this flower to describe the beauty of a young woman (2:1).
+Some people feel this rose is associated with Jesus as a heavenly bridegroom (Dictionary of the Holy Bible).
 The plain where the flower was found was known for its beautiful flowers in the time of Solomon.
 The entire second chapter of the Song of Solomon is quite poetic.

 No one today knows exactly what this flower looked like at the time of Solomon.
 In the first verse of the Song of Solomon (sometimes referred to as the Song of Songs) chapter 2, the Hebrew word chabatstseleth (Strong's Concordance #H2261) is translated as our English word "rose."